cdfre/TypoGento/README.md

 # TypoGento

 > The plug-in shall not cache at all since the views may contain highly dynamic information
 > and Magento does a lot of caching as well.
+So we need to get rid of the checkCHash [...]
 >
 >  -- <cite>[Flagbit](https://github.com/Flagbit/TypoGento/issues/1#issuecomment-705602)</cite>

-This project is a fork of Flagbit's [TypoGento](http://www.typogento.com/) giving you the choice to decide whether or not Magento does enough caching for you.
-Their are already many Magento full page cache solutions for a reason.
-This is more than just that, licensed under the GNU General Public License (GPL-2.0) Version 2.
-See the [wiki](https://github.com/witrin/TypoGento/wiki/Overview#wiki-features) for a brief description about what has changed.
+This project is a fork of Flagbit's [TypoGento](http://www.typogento.com/) and gives you the choice to decide whether or not Magento provides enough performance for you.
+There are already many Magento full page cache solutions for a good reason.
+But this is more than just that, licensed under the GNU General Public License (GPL-2.0) Version 2.

+## Features

+### Caching
+Support for caching Magento blocks on TYPO3 pages.
+Combining this with Ajax would it also with session dependend Magento blocks on every TYPO3 page possible to get a full page caching solution for your online store.
+### Routing
+Powerful TypoScript interface for mapping TYPO3 frontend requests to Magento route paths and vice versa.
+This also makes setting up speaking URLs for your store pages much more flexible.
+### Integration
+Beside the already available features for integrating Magento with TYPO3 this fork brings you:

+* Improved Magento HTML page head integration
+* Accessing Magento HTML page meta through TypoScript
+* URL rewrites for Magento products
+* Improved single sign-on to Magento backend
+* Support for the Magento compiler

 ## Prerequisites

-TypoGento is distributed as a extension package for Magento and TYPO3.
-As such, installing TypoGento requires you to have already running Magento and TYPO3 on your server:
+TypoGento is distributed as an extension package for Magento and TYPO3.
+As such, installing TypoGento requires you to have already a running Magento and TYPO3 on your server:

 * [Magento Installation Guide](http://www.magentocommerce.com/wiki/1_-_installation_and_configuration/magento_installation_guide)
 * [TYPO3 Installation Guide](http://typo3.org/documentation/document-library/installation/doc_guide_install/current/)